ajithvcoder/emlo4-session-09-ajithvcoder/README.md

 - We need to refer github codes or proper documentation for prompting or chat template specifically for a model `Llama-3.2-1B-Instruct` .
 Else we would be getting irrelvant junk values

+- Use 4 bit models like `Llama-3.2-1B-Instruct-bnb-4bit` while doing torchao - 4 bit quantatization to avoid errors

 ### Results

 - Deploy the Cat-Dog or Dog-Breed Classifier with LitServe and benchmark the server performance.